metacpan/metacpan-cpan-extracted/distros/S/Suricata-Monitoring/README.md

 -n                       Run as a nagios check style instead of LibreNMS.

+-a <seconds>             How far back to read.
+                         Default: 360

 -h                       Print help info.
 --help                   Print help info.
 -v                       Print version info.